One Vision. One World.Helping Girls Achieve Education Worldwide

 Onyi’s early educational years were spent in Nigeria where the value of education and the importance of heritage were instilled in him by his extended family.

 Upon returning to the U.S., he attended to the University of Arkansas.
-Onyi now runs Glo Tanning, which has seven locations throughout Northwest Arkansas and the River Valley.
+After partnering with his brother, Onyi now runs Odunukwe Investment, Inc., which owns several businesses in Northwest Arkansas and Oklahoma.

 “I know that if it were not for the years I spent in Nigeria I would not be who I am today.
 Fortunately my parents were able to afford my tuition because many Nigerians cannot.
 Some parents sell their children, especially young women, into servitude in exchange for tuition.
 Through this organization, I am hoping that we can stop this practice and educate as many young women as possible.”